Goods In Transit Insurance

 What is goods in transit insurance?

 Most businesses need to move goods from one geographical location to another and no matter how careful, accidents are inevitable.
-A motor vehicle insurance policy alone is not sufficient for vehicles driven for commercial purposes.
+A car insurance policy alone is not sufficient for vehicles driven for commercial purposes.

 Accidents that occur with vehicles used for commercial purposes can lead to legal litigations no matter how harmless it may seem to you initially.
 In the United Kingdom, unexpected legal settlements and payout have led to a huge revenue loss in businesses hence the need for proper cover.